GiovanniBaccichet/DNCS-HTTP3/README.md

 <img src="media/screenshots/DevTools-h1.png" width="1000">

+_(The number of TCP connection established can be noticed in the Connection ID column)_

 As expected by the **httpstat** output, TCP was faster, followed by HTTP/2 and then HTTP/3.
 One of the main touted advantages of HTTP/3 is increased performance, specifically around fetching multiple objects simultaneously, and it can be seen in the waterfall above.
 Running other tests on **heavier web content**, the results didn't change much: